zhangxiaomei-open/zhangxiaomei-open.github.io/_pages/about.md

 * IAPR Young Biometrics Investigator Award 2023 (**YBIA**) (Honors a scholar under the age of 40 who has made substantial contributions to the IAPR Biometrics community and whose research has had a major impact in biometrics.) [<a href="https://iapr-tc4.org/awards/">Link</a>]
 * IEEE Senior Member
 * CSIG Senior Member
-* 2024 The Champion of WACV 2024 Face Recognition Challenge in the Era of Synthetic Data (FRCSyn).
 * 2023 CCBR Best Paper 1st Runner Up.
 * 2022 CCBR Best Poster Paper Award.
 * 2022 Baidu Xueshu 2022 Global Top Chinese Young Scholars in AI. （<a href="https://xueshu.baidu.com/usercenter/index/aischolar2022">百度学术2022年全球华人AI青年学者榜单</a>）